The Ultimate Guide to Italian Restaurants in Atlanta

 1. a mano

 Great for date night or a girl’s night out, a mano has us coming back and back again for their classic pasta dishes.
 Their carbonara always hits the spot, and their cacio e pepe has the right amount of creaminess and pepper to satisfy.
-The patio is cute-as-a-button, and you’re going to love the Italian skillet bread, drenched in olive oil and balsamic vinaigrette.
+The patio is cute-as-a-button, and you’re going to love the focaccia bread served with compound butter.
 Gluten-free options are also available.

 2. Amalfi Cucina + Mercato